andresdanielmtz/TreesOfKnowledge/README.md

 To run this project you *need* to use XCode.

 **To-do List:**
-- Add QR and HTTP Request support (Priority)
+- Clean most functions
+- Add a button to erase all of the elements in the list
 - Finish AddElement view